CHARACTERISTICS OF THE CLASS

 Ability to understand and communicate with children.

-Ability to lift children in the Swim Lesson Program.
+Ability to lift children up to 50 lbs in the Swim Lesson Program.

 Ability to walk, stand, reach, kneel and lift throughout the working day and participate in activities that require physical dexterity.